Straight to the Point

 The versatile Zulay Kitchen 13 Inch Danish Dough Whisk is a mashup of a wooden spoon and balloon whisk; we love using it because it excels at thoroughly mixing even the stiffest of doughs and batters.

-If I were asked to pick my “favorite” kitchen tool, it would have to be my Danish dough whisk, solely because of how frequently I reach for it.
+If I were asked to pick my “favorite” kitchen tool, it would have to be my Danish dough whisk.
 I make bread and pizza doughs at least a couple of times a week, and have done so for years—both for myself and for the various publications I contribute to, including this one—and my dough whisk is always nearby.

 A stiff, stainless-steel “at sign” mounted on the end of a wooden rod, this simple, funny-looking tool is the perfect mashup of a wooden spoon and a balloon whisk, and far superior to both when it comes to mixing bread doughs and batters of all kinds.
 Unlike a wooden spoon, which doesn’t agitate particularly efficiently, or a balloon whisk, which agitates just fine but quickly gets glommed up when working with thick mixtures, a dough whisk makes quick work of stirring doughs without getting your hands messy.

 As the name suggests, the tool is from Denmark, where it's known as a “brodpisker," which translates to “bread whipper."
 (I’ve occasionally seen it referred to as a “Polish” dough whisk, but I believe that’s because many of them are made in Poland, despite the tool’s Danish origins.)